kampute/http-client/src/Kampute.HttpClient.DataContract/README.md

 var result = await client.PostAsXmlAsync<MyResult>("https://api.example.com/resource", payload);
 ```

+## Documentation

+For details on how to utilize the `Kampute.HttpClient.DataContract` extension, including class references, method signatures, and property
+descriptions, please refer to its [API Documentation](https://kampute.github.io/http-client/api/Kampute.HttpClient.DataContract.html).

 ## Contributing

 Contributions are welcomed!
 Please feel free to fork the repository, make changes, and submit pull requests.
 For major changes or new features,